18 May 2021

 Our walk continues to the local supermarket, where Yan and I fall in love with the most colorful baskets of tropical fruits.
 You can buy it as it comes from the tree, or for a small premium they will serve it nice and peeled in small trays.
 Prices are incredibly low, at least for our strong Euro, but Yan tells me these delicacies would be far more expensive even in Beijing.

 Afternoon back to golf practice.
-Trying to the the ball into a more or less straight trajectory toward some flags planted at varying distances into a huge field.
+Trying to hit the ball into a more or less straight trajectory toward some flags planted at varying distances into a huge field.
 I aim at the 50 and 75 meters flags, with mixed results, but who cares?
-Mike, Yan and I have a fun and relaxing time while the sun gently sets behind us.
+Mike, Lifang and I have a fun and relaxing time while the sun gently sets behind us.

 I ask them a question that I will ask a number of times when talking with white South Africans old enough to remember apartheid.
 The question is: All whites now say they are for racial equality, but what did you think then?
 (Actually not all whites would agree, there are yet some factions of overtly racist white South Africans, but they are marginal.)

-The answer I get today is that they did not know much of what was going on during apartheid because no tv until 1980s and a strong censorship prevented news from spreading even within the country and even among rich whites.
-It is true that tere was no TV in South Africa until very late, 1976 to be precise, and then only one channel was available and it was strictly controlled by the government.
+The answer I get today is that they did not know much of what was going on during apartheid because there was no tv in South Africa until the 1980s and a strong censorship prevented news from spreading even within the country and even among rich whites.
+It is true that there was no TV in South Africa until very late, it started broadcasting only in 1976 to be precise, and then only one channel was available and it was strictly controlled by the government.

 In a way this reminds me of Italy and Fascism: most of my compatriots supported it as long as it was successful and made them feel special, but after 1945 it was virtually impossible to find anyone who would admit to having been a Fascist.
 And of course many claimed a role in the Resistance, just like many South Africans now say they operated to end apartheid for what they could and were never racist to begin with.

-No one however remembers another Italian who made South Africa known around the world in the 1970s: Marcello Fiasconaro who almost accidentally broke the world record for the 800 meters wearing the blue Italian shirt with a tricolor in the middle.
-The world record was gone three eyars later but the Italian record still stands forty years later and counting...
+When I ask, however, I am surprised no one remembers another Italian who made South Africa known around the world in the 1970s: Marcello Fiasconaro who almost accidentally broke the world record for the 800 meters wearing the blue Italian shirt with a tricolor in the middle.
+The world record was gone three years later but the Italian record still stands forty years later and counting...

 Back home, just after midnight, Mike pops a bottle of bubbles.
 It is now 17 December and it is officially the day of my 54th birthday.